Anton Chigurh: Character overview

 Chigurh is a man in around his 30s; a hitman devoid of conscience, remorse, and compassion.
 Whenever he is given a task, he will stop at no length to complete it, going as far as to murder anyone who gets in his way.
 Chigurh was described by cinema critics as a psychopath; researchers said that he lacks empathy, cannot feel love, feels no shame or remorse and is a ruthless and determined killer.
-Psychiatrist Samuel Leistedt said that Bardem's performance was one of the most realistic depictions of a psychopath.
-Sometimes, Chigurh gives his victims an option to play coin toss with him: if they lose he will kill them and if they win he lets them go.
-For example, in one scene, Chigurh walks into a gas station after killing a policeman and plays the game with a store clerk, a scene described as terrifying and intense.
-Chigurh's weapon of choice is a captive bolt pistol, a device used to stun livestock.
-One scene shows him placing the device on his victim's forehead before killing him.
-Other weapons he uses to kill people are a silenced pistol and a silenced Remington shotgun.
-Chigurh only kills one person with the bolt pistol, a motorist he randomly met; the rest of the murders are committed using firearms.
-He primarily uses the device to destroy locks on doors.
+Psychiatrist Samuel Leistedt said that Bardem's performance was one of the most realistic depictions of a psychopath on film.
+Sometimes, Chigurh gives his victims an option to play heads or tails with him: if they lose he will kill them and if they win he lets them go.
+Chigurh uses a captive bolt pistol, a device used to stun or kill livestock, on a random motorist's forehead.
+His primary weapons are a silenced pistol and a silenced Remington shotgun; the captive bolt device is otherwise used to drive the cylinders out of door locks.

 In the original novel, Anton Chigurh's origins are completely unexplained.
 During the creation of the movie, the Coen Brothers struggled with his adaptation due to lack of information.
 The novel kept the descriptions of Chigurh intentionally vague; one of the few descriptions in the story said: "He was medium height.
 Medium build.
 Looked like he was in shape.
 In his mid-thirties, maybe.
 Dark hair.
 Dark brown, I think.
 I don't know".
 Other mentions say that he has the smell of "foreign cologne" with "a medicinal edge to it".
 The movie showed Chigurh having black eyes and bowl-cut haircut; he is seen as a physical manifestation of evil akin to Michael Myers.
-Chigurh is depicted in the movie as an antisocial person who doesn't care about human life at all and doesn't want any help from people.
 Javier Bardem, in an interview with NPR, described Chigurh as a "character that comes out of nowhere, goes back to nowhere" that acts like he is a "force of the nature".
 He said that he is a philosophical killer who thinks that every murder he commits is an inevitable fate.
-The movie adaptation of Chigurh differs from the original novel.
-In the novel, he is described as a sadistic and brutal psychopath who murders people for personal reasons.
-The movie shows him as an impassive psychopath who kills people without any thought or remorse.
-In the film, Chigurh is seemingly less cruel and takes no pleasure in killing people while he usually does in the novel.